-Current year result includes accumulated revenues reduced by the expenses for the current year (in case the profit or loss is not included in the category Retained) earnings.
+Current year result includes accumulated revenues reduced by the expenses for the current year (in case the profit or loss is not included in the retained earnings category.

-The general and special reserve refer to allocated earnings in reserves.
+General and special reserve refers to allocated earnings in reserves.

-Valuation adjustments are net value of all changes in the values of assets and liabilities, the financial corporations, except the valuation changes with profit and loss accounts.
+Valuation adjustments are net value of all changes in the values of assets and liabilities, financial corporations, except the valuation changes in profit and loss accounts.
 The valuation adjustment accounts are valued at market value.